-generally apply to the major during the spring semester of the sophomore year although
+during the spring of the sophomore year (transfer students are evaluated on a case-by-case

 Below are some frequently asked questions about the application to the major.

-A: Social Work is an accredited program of study.
-Our accrediting body, the Council on Social Work Education, mandates that Social Work programs have an application process.
-Our majors often work with people who may be vulnerable or oppressed, so we must ensure that Social Work majors have the personal qualities and professional potential to undertake such work.
+Social work is an accredited program of study.
+Our accrediting body, the Council on Social Work Education, mandates that social work programs have an application process.

-A: The Social Work major has two sets of standards for our students: academic and professional.
+The social work major has two sets of standards for our students: academic and professional.
 Academically, students must demonstrate mastery of course concepts and exhibit appropriate behavior in the classroom.
 Professionally, students must behave as a beginning professional, attending classes regularly, participating appropriately, behaving respectfully, and seeking help when help is needed for either academic or personal difficulties.
 Students who cannot meet both academic and professional standards are considered inappropriate for the major.
-See Standards for Social Work Education at Skidmore College for more details regarding these standards.
+See the Standards for Social Work Education at Skidmore College for more details regarding these standards.